blueprint-freespeech/ricochet-refresh/doc/protocol.md

 assume that it is not authorized (except e.g. to send a contact request).

 After sending *Result*, the channel should be closed.

+A race condition exists in the event that two peers attempt to authenticate with each other simultaneously.
+In this case, we drop the previous connection in favor of the new if at least one of the following is true:
+  * the new connection is the same direction as the previous connection (e.g. if a remote peer authenticates twice, the newer one takes precedent)
+  * the previous connection has been open for more than 30 seconds
+  * the remote service id is less than our own (i.e. when compared lexicographically) s
+This final lexicographical comparison ensures both peers agree on which  connection to drop if the first two conditions are not met.

 ### File channel